readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 Instead of spending money on investigative reporters, it makes more sense to churn out clickbait that rephrases research done somewhere else.

-In essence, all web-views are the same from an ad tech-powered advertising perspective.
+In essence, all impressions are the same from an ad tech-powered perspective.
 Ad views have become a commodity.
 For most ad-funded sites including many newspapers, they now compete with every other web site in a race to attract the most views rather than focusing on quality.